iban-borras/informational-singularity-hypothesis/README.md

 ### Planned Technological Expansions

 #### 🌌 **Symbolic Quantum Computing**
-- **Integration with quantum simulators** to explore HSI in Hilbert spaces
+- **Integration with quantum simulators** to explore ISH in Hilbert spaces
 - **Quantum algorithms** for detecting Pₖ patterns in superposition
 - **Informational entanglement** as manifestation of the Primordial Holographic Field

 #### 🧠 **Informational Consciousness Models**
 - **Application to consciousness theories** based on integrated information (IIT)
 - **Modeling of cognitive processes** emerging from 0↔1 tension
-### Fractal Dimension (Streaming)

-- Final fractal dimension for large runs is computed via streaming from the last compressed snapshot (.bin.gz), avoiding RAM pressure.
-- Report JSON includes:
-  - fractal_dimension_streaming and phi_alignment_streaming
-  - per_iteration timing (time_sec) when HSI_ENABLE_TIMING=1 (default)
-- You can replot the fractal dimension chart from report["fractal_plot_data"] when present.

 - **Connections with fundamental physics** and theories of everything

 #### 🎨 **Advanced Visualization**